Treatment Update: Glioblastoma

 Tumor Treatment Fields

-In 2011, the FDA approved Optune, a portable, wearable device designed to treat glioblastoma that recurs or progresses after receiving chemotherapy and radiation therapy.
-Electrodes placed on the surface of the patient’s scalp deliver low-intensity electrical fields called “tumor treatment fields” (TTFs) to the site of the tumor, which disrupt the rapid cell division exhibited by cancer cells.
+In 2011, the FDA approved Optune, a portable, wearable device designed to treat glioblastoma that recurs or progresses after being treated with chemotherapy and radiation therapy.
+Electrodes placed on the surface of the patient’s scalp deliver low-intensity electrical fields called “tumor treatment fields” (TTFs) to the site of the tumor, which disrupt the rapid division exhibited by cancer cells.

-In 2015, Optune’s FDA approval was extended to treat patients with newly-diagnosed glioblastoma.
-Following surgery and radiation, Optune is administered along with the chemotherapy drug temozolomide.
+In 2015, Optune’s FDA approval was extended to treat people with newly-diagnosed glioblastoma.
+Following surgery and radiation, Optune is administered along with the chemotherapy temozolomide.

 Side Effects of Chemotherapy